smigii/systheme/README.md

 A convenient way to manage and create custom themes for your unix environment.

 ## Overview
-Systheme works by adding in symbols to your config files, then referencing those symbols in JSON theme files that you create.
+Systheme works by adding in symbol to your config files, then referencing those symbol in JSON theme files that you create.
 Essentially a glorified search/replace that helps you manage your pretty terminal colors (or whatever you can fit in your config files).